By Dina Eliash Robinson

 Want To Join Forces To Protect Yourself And Others? —-Since we’re all in this mess together, your input and participation is indispensable to helping reform the current regulatory system, and to bringing about improvements in the safety and quality of our food supply.

-Oh, and let’s not forget that since the United States is both a major food producer and exporter, this issue does not only affect the nation’s health, but also its economy and reputation.
+Oh, and let’s not forget that since the United States is both a major food producer and exporter, these beef industry issues does not only affect the nation’s health, but also its economy and reputation.
 (Just think about Japan’s and other countries’ refusal to buy our beef.
 Or of the hit China’s food and toy exports have been taking since they were found to contain toxic substances. )

 So, take a few minutes to plug into our discussions… Those of you blessed with curiosity and courage to nose around, help us ferret out unsafe foods and food production practices… Or if you’ve come up with ways to find the best morsels, do share your healthy eating tips with fellow FreeRangeClub members…